eclipse-rcptt/rcptt-website/source/documentation/userguide/maven/index.md

 ###Simple project

-This is a trivial example which uses most of defaults provided by ci4rcptt-maven-plugin.
+This is a trivial example which uses most of defaults provided by rcptt-maven-plugin.

 <pre>
 <code>&lt;project&gt;